-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 Correct the issue yourself or talk to someone who can – an issue like this can cause Google to drop your page from the search results in a hurry.

-6. Bad Link from Another Website
+6. Bad Link From Another Website

-You could be doing everything perfect on your end to achieve a normal or low bounce rate from organic search results, and still have a high bounce rate from your referral traffic.
+You could be doing everything perfectly on your end to achieve a normal or low bounce rate from organic search results and still have a high bounce rate from your referral traffic.

-The referring site could be sending you unqualified visitors or the anchor text and context for the link could be misleading.
+The referring site could be sending you unqualified visitors, or the anchor text and context for the link could be misleading.

 Sometimes this is a result of sloppy copywriting.